This is a guest post from Stacy B Miller, who’s going to give you some important information about retirees and

 First: The Cost Of Healthcare Is Increasing Even When There Is Low Inflation

 So the seniors were deeply affected due to this.
-As per the reports of the Centres for Medicare and Medicaid Services, senior people spend 3 times more than a working adult and 5 times more than children on healthcare.
+As per the reports of the Centres for Medicare and Medicaid Services, senior people spend 3 times more than working adults and 5 times more than children on healthcare.
 On average, elderly people spend $18,424 on healthcare annually.

 Second: Retirees Tend To Spend More In The First 2 Years After Retirement

 Healthcare is a genuine expense.
 Retirees can’t ignore it.
 But what about the other expenses?
 Travelling and housing expenses eat up a significant amount of retirees’ expenses due to lifestyle inflation.